bkobeszko/b2bcalculator/README.md

 ## Find out how much you will earn at your own business in Poland!
 A B2B income calculator with Polish tax rules.

-Build with Java powered by [Spring Boot](https://spring.io/projects/spring-boot), money calculation by [Joda Money](https://www.joda.org/joda-money/), presented as single page, mobile-first app by [Thymeleaf](https://www.thymeleaf.org/) and [Semantic UI](https://semantic-ui.com/), all running on top of a [Jetty](http://www.eclipse.org/jetty/) app server.
+Built with Java, powered by [Spring Boot](https://spring.io/projects/spring-boot), money calculation by [Joda Money](https://www.joda.org/joda-money/), presented as a single page, mobile-first app by [Thymeleaf](https://www.thymeleaf.org/) and [Semantic UI](https://semantic-ui.com/), all running on top of a [Jetty](http://www.eclipse.org/jetty/) app server.
 Tested by [TestNG](http://testng.org) & [AssertJ](http://joel-costigliola.github.io/assertj) duo.

 You can check this code, which is running on https://kalkulatorb2b.beskode.pl